Free trial

 If this is your first time writing a job description or having to hire a virtual assistant, coming up with a list of tasks and desirable traits might seem daunting.

-We’ve brainstormed a few ideas that might help you narrow your list down.
+We’ve brainstormed a few ideas that might help you narrow your list down, feel free to use this virtual assistant job description template to help you get started.

 Sample: Assistant to Barnaby Lashbrooke